mdanny1209/TRex-Jump/README.md

 npm install express --savenpm install node-telegram-bot-api --save
 ```

-We are going to add a start script, since it’s necessary in order to deploy the game to Heroku.
+We are going to add a start script, since it’s necessary in order to deploy the game to CloudFlare.
 Open package.json and add the start script under the scripts section:

 ```
 "scripts": {